yairhaimo/angular-route-animation-manager/README.md

 -

 This provider helps you define which animations will run when routing to another view.
+The plugin works by setting a predefined class on the ng-view container whenever a route is changing.

 Prerequisites are angular.js, angular-animate.js, angular-route.js and a css with defined animations.

 ## Get Started
-**(1)** Load the angular-route-animation-manager.js and the styles.css files into your html **(2)** Add the required dependencies to your module:
+**(1)** Load the angular-route-animation-manager.js and the styles.css files into your html

+**(2)** Add the required dependencies to your module:
 >
 ```javascript
 angular.module('myApp', ['ngRoute', 'ngAnimate', 'ngRouteAnimationManager']);
 ```

 **(3)** (Optional) Configure a default animation:
 ```javascript
 app.config(['RouteAnimationManagerProvider', function(RouteAnimationManagerProvider) {
   RouteAnimationManagerProvider.setDefaultAnimation('fade');
 }]);
 ```

 **(4)** Configure your routes for animation:
 ```javascript
 app.config(['$routeProvider', 'RouteAnimationManagerProvider', function($routeProvider, RouteAnimationManagerProvider) {